_________________________________ Board of REALTORS®

 (And/or if needed)

-Affirmation: Raise your right hand and, following the question I will pose, answer in the affirmative if you do so affirm “Do you affirm that the testimony you are about to give in this proceeding shall be the truth, the whole truth, and nothing but the truth?”
-Let the record show that ___________________ has/have answered in the affirmative.
+Affirmation: Raise your right hand and, following the question I will now pose, answer in the affirmative if you doso affirm.
+“Do you affirm that the testimony you are about to give in this proceeding shall be the truth, the whole truth,and nothing but the truth?”
+Let the record show that ____________________ has/have answered in the affirmative.

 (At this time, the Chairperson should excuse any witnesses and ask them to wait outside until called, and ask the remaining parties to be seated.)

-Outline of procedure for hearing: Both the complainant and the respondent were provided with a copy of the Outline of Procedure for an Arbitration Hearing (Part Thirteen, Form #A-10 of this Manual).
+Outline of procedure for hearing: Both the complainant and the respondent were mailed a copy of the Outline of Procedure for an Ethics Hearing (Part Six, Form #E-9 of this Manual).
 Did each of you receive the Outline?

-(If yes) Let the record show that both the complainant and respondent did receive the Outline.
+(If yes) Let the record show that both the complainant and respondent have stated they did receive the Outline.

-(If a party responds that he has not received the Outline, the party should be given a copy and asked if he has any objection to proceeding.)
+(If no, the party should be given a copy of the Outline and the Chairperson should determine whether that party has any objections to proceeding.)

-Do you have any questions concerning the Outline of Procedure?
+Do you have any questions concerning that Outline of Procedure?

-(If none) Let the record show that neither the complainant nor the respondent have any questions concerning the Outline of Procedure for an Arbitration Hearing.
+(If none) Let the record show that neither the complainant nor the respondent have any questions concerning the Outline of Procedure for an Ethics Hearing.

 We shall now proceed with the hearing.

-Opening statement by parties or attorneys: Each party or the party’s attorney-at-law shall be given an opportunity for an opening statement which shall briefly outline the basic premise of the party’s position.
+Opening statement by parties or counsel: Each party or the party’s counsel shall be given an opportunity for an opening statement which shall briefly outline the basic premise of the party’s position.
 You will have an opportunity to present your entire case at a later time during this hearing.

 Presentation of full case by complainant: The complainant will now state his/her case and present any evidence or witnesses that he/she may desire.